Travertine: Geochemistry

-Volcanic activity is the source of carbon dioxide in ground water that emerges from hot springs.
+Volcanic activity is the source of carbon dioxide in groundwater that emerges from hot springs.
 When the water reaches the mouth of the spring, it rapidly loses carbon dioxide to the open air and precipitates calcium carbonate around the spring mouth.
 Travertine formed this way is described as thermogene travertine.
 This can form spectacular deposits of travertine, such as those of Pamukkale or Mammoth Hot Springs.
 The carbon dioxide may come from sources deep in the Earth, such as metamorphism of deeply buried rock.
 The carbon dioxide is carried to the surface by magma and is a major component of volcanic gases.
-Carbon dioxide may also be generated by magma bodies heating solid rock near the surface, through thermal decomposition of organic matter or by reactions of quartz or other silica minerals with carbonate minerals.
+Carbon dioxide may also be generated by magma bodies heating solid rock near the surface, through thermal decomposition of organic matter, or by reactions of quartz or other silica minerals with carbonate minerals.

 Precipitation may be enhanced by factors leading to a reduction in pCO2, for example increased air-water interactions at waterfalls may be important, as may photosynthesis.

 Rarely, travertine may form from highly alkaline water containing dissolved calcium hydroxide (Ca2+ + 2OH-) produced during serpentinization of ultramafic rock.
 When this alkaline water reaches the surface, it absorbs carbon dioxide from the air to precipitate calcium carbonate:

 While water carbonated by volcanic activity is usually associated with hot springs, such water occasionally cools to near ambient temperature before emerging at the surface.
 Likewise, water carbonated by passage through soil will occasionally have circulated to sufficient depths that it is quite warm when it reemerges at the surface.
 Water carbonated by volcanic activity will nonetheless tend to have a higher content of dissolved calcium bicarbonate and will generally be more enriched in the heavier 13C isotope.